Shane32/AppTemplate/docs/azure-keyvault-setup.md

 Use double dashes (`--`) to represent configuration hierarchy:

-- `ConnectionStrings--DefaultConnection` maps to `ConnectionStrings:DefaultConnection`
+- `ConnectionStrings--AppDbContext` maps to `ConnectionStrings:AppDbContext`
 - `Authentication--Schemes--Bearer--ValidAudience` maps to `Authentication:Schemes:Bearer:ValidAudience`

 ## Configure Application to Use Key Vault